5 vegan restaurant choices for those attending CES

 Simply Pure

-Simply Pure is a diminutive spot, like virtually all of those in the Downtown Container Park, and its plant-based offerings offer a respite from the barbecue and hot dogs and pizza that surround it.
+Simply Pure is a diminutive spot, like virtually all of those in the Downtown Container Park, and its plant-based offerings provide a respite from the barbecue, hot dogs and pizza that surround it.
 Veteran vegan chef Stacey Dougan serves raw and cooked dishes, most of which are gluten-free and many of which are allergy-friendly.
 Look for dishes such as Mama Mia Lasagna, green-chile enchiladas, Thai basil spring rolls and grilled cheese with pesto and tomato.

 707 Fremont St., 702-810-5641, simplypurelv.com